psrpinto/rev2-master-keyboard/README.md

 However, there are [plans](https://community.blokas.io/t/convert-cc-to-nrpn/2359/2) to add NRPN-to-CC conversion to the Midihub, which would likely allow this limitation to be addressed.

 # Control Plane
-You can control various parameters of the Midihub's patch through MIDI CC messages sent to Midihub's Input A. By default, **only messages sent on channel 16 are considered**, messages on any other channel are dropped.
+You can control various parameters of the Midihub's patch through MIDI CC messages sent to `IN A`.
+By default, **only messages sent on channel 16 are considered**, messages on any other channel are dropped.
 However, the channel can easily be changed through Midihub's editor.

 ## Zone A MIDI Channel (CC1)
+Set the MIDI Channel of messages produced by Zone A.

 Values of an initialized patch are indicated as **default**.

 | CC1 Value | Zone A MIDI Channel ||